-Even if enterprises suffer damage arising from an anticipated incident, they are required to comply with laws and regulations as well as local government regulations, etc.63 However, these regulations usually assume that enterprises are under normal conditions.
+Even if enterprises suffer damage arising from an anticipated incident, they are required to comply with laws and regulations as well as local government regulations, etc. 68 However, these regulations usually assume that enterprises are under normal conditions.
 In some cases of business continuity after a disaster, full compliance is difficult or the regulations should be relaxed to facilitate rapid business recovery.
 If there are concerns of this kind, enterprises should examine, in normal times, desirable emergency deregulation measures, etc. in collaboration with other companies and industries and make requests to related central and local government organizations.
+In addition, in the event of a long-term disaster, laws and regulations may be enacted and implemented, and flexible responses are required, including the timing of BCP activation, by collecting information during disaster (without waiting for laws and regulations).